flow-io/generator-flow-io/README.md

 #### Examples

-The `examples/index.js` file should be modified to showcase the stream factory's API and should match the example provided in the `README`.
+The `examples/index.js` file should be modified to showcase the module and should match the example provided in the `README`.

 #### Node Modules